loathers/ChIT/docs/README.md

   - Default: false

 - chit.autoscroll: Remembers the scroll of your walls when the charpane refreshes (true/false)

   - Default: true

+- chit.display.popovers: If true, show popovers with a little extra detail instead of using html title text for some things.
+Will eventually default to true.

+  - Default: false

 # Credits